-Unit I: In-service Teacher Education in India - Policy, Structure and Concerns

-- Concept and need for continuing professional development of a teacher areas of professional development - In-service teacher education meaning.
-National and state policies on inservice teacher education - The structure for in-service teacher education -zonal, district, state, regionaland national level agencies and institutions. - Purpose of an in-service teacher education programme orientation, refresher, workshop, seminar, on line teleconferencing. - In-service teacher education programmes in the Post-Independent India: organization and implementation.
+Unit I: In-service Teacher Education in India - Policy, Structure and Concerns areas of professional development - In-service teacher education meaning.
+National and state policies on in- service teacher education - The structure for in-service teacher education -zonal, district, state, regional and national level agencies and institutions. - Purpose of an in-service teacher education programme orientation, refresher, workshop, seminar, on line teleconferencing. - In-service teacher education programmes in the Post-Independent India: organization and implementation.